John Neff (musician)

 John Neff is an American musician based in Athens, Georgia.
 He is most known for playing guitar and pedal steel guitar.

 Background

 Neff is originally from Columbus, Ohio, and moved to Savannah, Georgia, when he was 11.
-He moved to Athens in his early twenties, at which time he started playing pedal steel guitar, for which he is best known.
+He moved to Athens in his early 20s, at which time he started playing pedal steel guitar, for which he is best known.
 He received his first guitar at age 9 and began learning how to play; he started his music career when he arrived in Athens.
 Some of his influences include BJ Cole, Buddy Emmons, David Lindley, and Lloyd Green.

 Musical history

 Some of Neff's earlier bands include the Chasers, Lona, Redneck Greece Deluxe, Star Room Boys, Barbara Cue, and Japancakes, operating out of Athens.
 Japancakes is still active, releasing their most recent album Japancakes in May 2016.